apache/kvrocks-website/community/create-a-kvrocks-controller-release.md

 ## Introduction

+Apache Kvrocks™ Controller is a cluster management tool for Apache Kvrocks™.
+And the release process and policy of Apache Kvrocks Controller is similar to Apache Kvrocks™:

 * Source Release is the key point which Apache values, also, is necessary for a release;
 * Binary Release is optional.
-Apache Kvrocks™ can choose whether to release the binary package to the Apache repository or not.
+Apache Kvrocks™ Controller can choose whether to release the binary package to the Apache repository or not.

 Note that for binary distribution packages, it is necessary to check that the new version does not contain third-party dependencies.